Sheffield Corporation Tramways

 Female staff

-Studio portrait of two Sheffield conductresses and a Great War soldier.
+A studio portrait of two Sheffield conductresses and a Great War soldier.
 The lady on the left is a Miss Dalby, (No 789), the lady on the right is Nell Longhorne (No 655).
 Author's Collection.

-Another studio portrait of Nell Longhorne (left), along with her cousin who was also called Nell.
+Another studio portrait of Nell Longhorne (left), along with her cousin, who was also called Nell.
 Both ladies are wearing greatcoats with waterproof bonnets, devoid of badges.
 Source unknown.

 A studio portrait of a Great War Sheffield Corporation Tramways conductress, possibly Employee No 855.
 Author's Collection.